 - Salt – To taste

-2. Grind it in a mixie adding water little by little until you get a coarse mixture.
+2. Grind drained rice along with grated coconut, cumin seeds and salt in the large jar of a blender, adding water little by little until you get a coarse mixture.
 Heat a deep pan.
 Add the ground mixture and stir until the water evaporates at medium heat (takes about 5 – 10 mts).
 Check for salt.
-Make lemon sized balls out of it and steam for about 15 – 20 mts or until done.
+Make lemon sized balls out of it and steam for about 15 mts or until done.

 1. You can also grind sugar (2 tbsp or to taste) along with the soaked kuthari rice, grated coconut, cumin seeds and salt.